 Bachelor of Arts in Journalism (University of Iowa)

 Lauren Greenfield Photography (Venice, California)

-For information regarding editorial, corporate or commercial work, please contact us.
+For information regarding editorial and commercial work, please contact me.